-The Mighty Sparrow headlined last June star studded performances as Springfield Massachusetts join the growing national commemoration of June as Caribbean American Heritage Month, organizers kicked of the local celebration with a Taste of the Caribbean and Music Festival.
+The Mighty Sparrow headlined the star studded performances as Springfield Massachusetts join the growing national commemoration of June as Caribbean American Heritage Month, organizers kicked of the local celebration with a Taste of the Caribbean and Music Festival.

-Our past festivities also include a free concert held the grounds of Springfield Technical Community College, directly across from the Springfield Armory, which featured several Reggae, Calypso, Steel Pan, Gospel and Salsa bands from 10:00 am to 9:00 pm.
+The festivities include a free concert held the grounds of Springfield Technical Community College, directly across from the Springfield Armory, and featured several Reggae, Calypso, Steel Pan, Gospel and Salsa bands.

 The concert was part of a full day of festivities that included a taste of the Caribbean, featuring great food from many local Caribbean restaurants.

-Below are some highlights from our 2011 Taste of the Caribbean and Music Festival, attendees enjoy a day of great food an music
+Below are some highlights from the Taste of the Caribbean and Music Festival, where attendees enjoy a day of great food and music

-Below more scenes from our 2011 Taste of the Caribbean and Music Festival, as attendees enjoy a day of great food, drinks and music.
+Below more scenes from the Taste of the Caribbean and Music Festival, as attendees enjoy a day of great food, drinks and music.
 This is a family oriented event.

 Above members of the Springfield Caribbean American Heritage Month Celebration Committee, Inc. and Dr. Claire Nelson seated on the (left) in the front row

 Above CAHMCC Members and the Mayor's office staff gathered to raise the Caribbean Community Flag